FuyinCherng/FuyinCherng.github.io/index.md

 ---

 # Hello!
-I am Fu-Yin Cherng (程芙茵), currently serving as a tenure-track assistant professor in the [Department of Computer Science and Information Engineering at National Chung Cheng University](https://cs.ccu.edu.tw/?Lang=en).
+I am Fu-Yin Cherng (程芙茵), currently a tenure-track assistant professor in the Department of Computer Science and Information Engineering at National Chung Cheng Universit since 2021.
-My research combines human-computer interaction and physiological sensing to enhance user interactions with technology.
-My areas of expertise include Human-Computer Interaction, Brain-Computer Interface, Neuroergonomics, Learning Analytics, and Data-Driven Design.
+My research integrates Human-Computer Interaction (HCI), Brain-Computer Interfaces (BCI), Neuroergonomics, and Technology-Supported Learning.
+My goal is to enhance our understanding of how modern formats of information—such as online comments and short-form videos—influence cognitive processes, behaviors, and decision-making through the use of physiological data, including brain-sensing and eye-tracking.
+Based on these physiological insights, I aim to provide design recommendations that help digital systems assist and augment users' cognitive development while preserving their autonomy.
+My studies have focused on applying this approach in specific areas such as collective and peer comments, online and programming education, and notification design.

+# Education and Professional Experience
-I have had the privilege to work with renowned professors and researchers in various institutions.
-I was a research assistant and a Ph.D. candidate (advisor: [Prof. Wen-Chieh (Steve) Lin](https://gpl.cs.nctu.edu.tw/members/)) at National Yang-Ming Chiao Tung University from 2013 to 2019, then worked as a doctoral research assistant at École Polytechnique fédérale de Lausanne (EPFL) from 2016-2017.
-Later, I worked as a postdoctoral researcher at UC Davis with [Prof. Hao-Chuan Wang](https://www.haochuanwang.info/) in 2019-2020 and with [Prof. Bing-Yu Chen](http://graphics.im.ntu.edu.tw/~robin/) at National Taiwan University in 2020-2021.
+I have had the privilege of working with outstanding professors and researchers before joining National Chung Cheng University.
+I completed my Ph.D. in Computer Science under the supervision of [Prof. Wen-Chieh (Steve) Lin](https://www.cs.nycu.edu.tw/members/detail/wclin) at National Yang-Ming Chiao Tung University from 2013 to 2019.
+During my Ph.D. studies, I had the opportunity to serve as a doctoral research assistant for [Prof. Pierre Dillenbourg]((https://people.epfl.ch/pierre.dillenbourg?lang=en)) at École Polytechnique Fédérale de Lausanne (EPFL), Switzerland, from 2016 to 2017.
+After graduating, I worked as a postdoctoral researcher at University of California, Davis with [Prof. Hao-Chuan Wang](https://www.haochuanwang.info/) from 2019 to 2020 and with [Prof. Bing-Yu Chen](http://graphics.im.ntu.edu.tw/~robin/) at National Taiwan University from 2020 to 2021.

+## Education & Professional Experience
+- Assistant Professor @ National Chung Cheng University, Taiwan (2021-Current)
+- Postdoctoral Researcher @ National Taiwan University, Taiwan (2020-2021) _Advisor: Prof. Bing-Yu Chen_
+- Postdoctoral Researcher @ University of California, Davis, USA (2019-2020) _Advisor: Prof. Hao-Chuan Wang_
+- Ph.D., Computer Science @ National Yang-Ming Chiao Tung University, Taiwan (2013-2019) _Advisor: Prof. Wen-Chieh (Steve) Lin_
+- Doctoral Research Assistant: École Polytechnique Fédérale de Lausanne (EPFL), Switzerland (2016-2017) _Advisor: Prof. Pierre Dillenbourg_
+- B.S., Computer Science @ National Yang-Ming Chiao Tung University, Taiwan (2009-2013)

 # Selected Publications